 Our professors have been recognized repeatedly for their teaching, research and student mentoring.
 They have garnered several prestigious awards, including the Anthony Papalia Award for Excellence in Teacher Education from the American Council on the Teaching of Foreign Languages, the North Carolina Foreign Language Teacher of the Year (Higher Education) from the Foreign Language Association of N.C., the College of Education Award for Excellence in Research and the Award for Excellence in Teaching and the Educator of Excellence Award from the Southern Conference on Language Teaching.
 In addition, faculty have repeatedly won recognition for the top presentations at the annual Foreign Language Association of N.C. conference.

-Our faculty demonstrate an expert knowledge of their discipline through current research, professional presentations and consulting with public and private schools.
+Our faculty demonstrates an expert knowledge of their discipline through current research, professional presentations and consulting with public and private schools.
 Faculty members have authored articles appearing in top-tier journals such as Foreign Language Annals, Canadian Modern Language Review, Computer-Assisted Language Learning, and Modern Language Journal.
-Professors share research findings not only in the classroom but also at prestigious conferences in North Carolina and around the world.
-Still others work in professional organizations by leading committee work, acting as journal editors and serving on grant review boards.
-Click here to learn more about all our faculty’s many accomplishments and awards.

 Do you want to be the foreign language teacher who can inspire and lead change?
-If so, click here to learn more about the requirements for the Master of Arts in Teaching Foreign Language Education, graduate student financial aid and the graduate application process.
+If so, click here to learn more about the requirements for the graduate certificate and Master of Arts in Teaching Program, graduate student financial aid and the graduate application process.

 Dr. Kristin Davin